home-assistant/home-assistant.io/source/_integrations/ezviz.markdown

 ### PTZ

-PTZ up/down/left/right buttons are availble on supported PTZ cameras for pan and tilt control.
+PTZ up/down/left/right buttons are available on supported PTZ cameras for pan and tilt control.

 ## Troubleshooting